Rewari: By road

+The two-lane SH-26 was declared a national highway, NH352W, in 2018 and is being widened to four-lane to provide an alternative to NH 48.
+It will be ready in early 2024.
+The new alignment of NH 352W will join Dwarka Expressway (NH 248-BB) and provide fast connectivity of just one hour duration from Rewari to Palam airport and Delhi bypassing congested NH 48 in Gurgaon.

+A road bridge is being constructed on SH-15 at Rewari Anaj Mandi and the road will be widened to 4 lanes.

 There are frequent bus services between Rewari and Delhi, as well as other towns of Haryana, Punjab and Rajasthan.

 Education

 Rewari has one university, ten-degree colleges, two BEd colleges, 110 secondary / higher secondary schools, one industrial training institute and one footwear training institute.
 Government Higher Secondary School was started in the year 1887.
 Hindu High School was started by the Bhargava community in 1890 in the building now known as Bhargava Boarding House located near Bhadawas Gate.
 The nearest college was in the nearby princely state of Alwar until independence.
 Ahir College was set up in 1945 by Rao Balbir Singh, a descendant of Rao Tularam.
 Kishanlal Public College is another educational institute.
 Shishu Shala was the first English school, established in 1950 in Model Town.

 A Kendriya Vidyalaya (Central School) has existed in Rewari city since 1980.
 A Sainik School was started in 2008, temporarily housed in Rewari city awaiting completion of construction of its permanent campus at village Gothra Tappa Khori, about 15 km southwest Rewari-Narnaul Road.